yangyu-unc2012/MartingaleField.github.io/README.md

 #### Solution: Iterative

-Do an inorder traversal using the interative way.
+Do an **preorder** traversal using the interative way.
 Push each node and its level in the stack.

 ##### C++
 ```c++